vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/7_lambdas_paper.md

     ![*Task 1 - iterator: given code*](resources/img/blog/lambdas_paper_0.png)

-    ...which is an **horrible unidiomatic** implementation of something resembling an iterator, that I personally find confusing and unfamiliar.
+    ...which is an **unidiomatic** implementation of something resembling an iterator, that I personally find confusing and unfamiliar.
 The following code is the solution they were supposed to write:

     ![*Task 1 - iterator: expected solution*](resources/img/blog/lambdas_paper_1.png)